exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 Architecture
 ============

-Being a portal extension, a connector of Cloud Drive it is a plugin of the add-on core component `CloudDriveService`.
+Being a portal extension, the Cloud Drive connector it is a plugin of the add-on's core component `CloudDriveService`.
 Plugin should be configured in the connector extension and implement `CloudDriveConnector` interface.
 It is a programmatical entry point for each connector.
-Static resources and configurations will be loaded by portal extension mechanism, the single thing what required to get them accessible it's follow the conventions of the portal and this Connector API.
+Static resources and configurations will be loaded by portal extension mechanism, the single thing that required to make them accessible it's follow the conventions of the portal and this Connector API.
 To make the plugin to work need implement major parts of the Java API and provide required configuration.

 Below a diagram of Cloud Drive architecture.
 Connector API marked as red (major parts) and blue (optional parts).
 Major parts should be implemented by any connector.
 Optional, at the other hand, may be implemented for additional features like automatic synchronization, UI or other client customization.